Banya (sauna): History

+The early banya was born in Kievan Rus'.
+It mixed bathing traditions from Byzantium to the south, the Finns to the north, the Jews who lived among them and Khazar tribes to the east.
 A mention of the banya is found in the Radziwiłł Chronicle in the story of Princess Olga's revenge for the murder of her husband, Prince Igor, by the Slavic tribe of Drevlians in 945 AD.
 The leader of the Drevlians had hopes of marrying the widow Olga and sent messengers to discuss the idea.
 "When the Drevlians arrived, Olga commanded that a bath should be made ready for them and said, 'Wash yourselves and come to me.'
 The bath-house was heated and the unsuspecting Drevlians entered and began to wash themselves.
 [Olga's] men closed the bath-house behind them and Olga gave orders to set it on fire from the doors, so that the Drevlians were all burned to death."

 An early description of the banya comes from the East Slavic Primary Chronicle of 1113.
 According to the Chronicle, or as it was called by its authors, The Tale of Bygone Years, the Apostle Andrew visited the territories that were later to become Russia and Ukraine during his visit to the Greek colonies on the Black Sea.
 Supposedly the belief was held that Andrew crossed through East Slavic lands from the mouth of the Dnieper River, past the hills on which Kiev would later be founded, and went as far north as the ancient city of Novgorod.

 "Wondrous to relate," said he, "I saw the land of the Slavs, and while I was among them, I noticed their wooden bathhouses.
 They warm them to extreme heat, then undress, and after anointing themselves with tallow, they take young reeds and lash their bodies.
 They actually lash themselves so violently that they barely escape alive.
 Then they drench themselves with cold water, and thus are revived.
 They think nothing of doing this every day, and actually inflict such voluntary torture on themselves.
 They make of the act not a mere washing but a veritable torment."

 The original bathhouses were detached, low-lying wooden structures dependent on a fire lit inside to provide heat.
 A stove in a corner is made of large round stones that, when heated, are lifted with iron rods and placed in a wooden tub.
 Once the fire is built, the bather then removes the fire and flushes out the smoke before beginning the bath.
 Hence the soot and the term "black bathhouses" (chernaya banya).